-The Infrastructure Penetration Testing includes a variety of tasks like:
+The Infrastructure Penetration Testing includes a variety of tasks:

 - Checking the control of security.

-- Analyzing the defenses against network-based attacks such as brute-force attacks, port scanning among the others.
+- Analyzing the defenses against network-based attacks such as brute-force attacks, and port scanning among others.

 Kratikal also offers Firewall Auditing.
 The assessment methodology includes proper planning and execution.

 - Security Configuration Review